Divine Prosperity: Heresy or What? #4:

 The Love of Money

-This verse is commonly misquoted as “money is the root of all evil,” yet as we can clearly see that is patently false.
+This verse is commonly misquoted as “money is the root of all evil,” yet as we can clearly see that is patently not the case.
 The love of money is not “the root of all evil,” but “a root of all kinds of evil.”
 The love of power, the love of prestige, the love of inflicting pain, and others are also roots of evil.

 Money itself has no moral value attached to it, good or evil, just like a gun or a knife is neither good nor evil, just like a table is neither good nor evil, or a pen is neither good nor evil, and so on.
 They are merely objects — tools, if you will — and have no free will of their own, therefore it is impossible for them to possess one iota of moral value.
 It is only when they are wielded by a moral agent — a human being — that they assume the morality of the wielder.